macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 3/README.md

 - something like HTML website favicon
 - something like HTML how to set width and height to an image
 - where to get the icons?
-Whenever you want, you can try Flaticon (https://www.flaticon.com/)
+Wherever you want, you can try Flaticon (https://www.flaticon.com/)

 ## Webpage Favicon